meltyourface/blank/posts/Handfasting/Tarot-Infused-Handfasting-Ritual-A-Couples-Journey-in-Symbolism-and-Love/index.md

 ## Tarot-Inspired Handfasting Ceremony – A Powerful Union of Love

-Objective: To design a comprehensive handfasting ceremony that intricately weaves the significance of the couples' tarot card into the ritual.
+**Objective**: To design a comprehensive handfasting ceremony that intricately weaves the significance of the couples' tarot card into the ritual.
 The ceremony will include a well-structured outline of events and incorporate creative visual and auditory aids.

 ### I. Gathering and Preparation
    a.
 Guests assemble in the designated sacred space.
-   b. ****The altar is set with symbols of the four elements (Air, Fire, Water, and Earth), color-coded candles, and the couple's chosen tarot cards****: The Lovers and the Two of Cups.
+   b. **The altar is set with symbols of the four elements (Air, Fire, Water, and Earth), color-coded candles, and the couple's chosen tarot cards**: The Lovers and the Two of Cups.
    c.
 Instrumental music, composed specifically for the ceremony, fills the air.

 ### II.
 Welcome and Introduction